Standish-Sterling Community Schools: History

+Standish-Sterling Central Elementary School was the previous Standish-Sterling Central High School from 1959 to 2001 and Standish-Sterling Middle School from 2001 to 2016.
 Sterling Elementary School in Sterling previously taught K-6 until 2017 when it converted to Preschool-K only.
-Standish-Sterling Central Elementary School was the previous Standish-Sterling Central High School from 1959 to 2001 and Standish-Sterling Middle School from 2001-2016.
-Standish-Sterling High School, about 1/4 mile to the northeast of SSC Elementary, opened in 2001.

 In 2017, Standish Elementary School in Standish closed due to restructuring.

 In 2017, Arenac-Eastern School began sending students to Standish-Sterling due to declining enrollment.
 On March 10, 2020, the vote passed by the three districts for Arenac-Eastern to be dissolved effective in June 2020 and split between Standish-Sterling Community Schools and Au Gres-Sims School District along M-65.